KiandaBPM/docs/content/docs/platform/connectors/docusign.md

    Choose from the edit options:

    - **Display name** - type in the name for your DocuSign connector.
 This is used to distinguish between different data connectors on your platform.
    - **DocuSign Environment** - indicates which environment you have your account created in.
 There are two types of accounts that you can create in DocuSign.
 A **developer** account and an **ordinary** account.
-If you have an ordinary account and your trying to connect to DocuSign, you need to select the **Live** option, and if your account is a developer account, then select the **Demo** option.
+If you have an ordinary account and you are trying to connect to DocuSign, you need to select the **Live** option, and if your account is a developer account, then select the **Demo** option.
 This is important as the authentication of the account is different for those two types of account.
      - **Demo** - indicates that your DocuSign account is a **developer** account.

      - **Live** - indicates that your DocuSign account is an **ordinary** account.